 • Tip 3 – Opening

-• Tip 4 – Special reading or poetry recitation
+• Tip 4 – Special reading

 • Tip 5 – Declaratory words

 In order for your marriage to be legal (NL & UK) you must say the declaratory words.
-However, if you decide to have a secular (symbolic) wedding or marry at a non-authorized venue other rules apply.
-This means you can skip the declaratory words and head straight for the vows.
-They can be accompanied by wedding songs.
+However, with a secular | non-religious (symbolic) wedding the celebrant is not bound to apply these rules.

 Have your guests confirm your union with an affirmation moment.
 Otherwise, a wedding singer can perform an emotionally alluring song.
 This is when the tissues come out and happy tears of joy flow.

-• Tip 7 – Contracting words
+• Tip 9 – Contracting words

 Create a perfect picture scene and romantic ambiance during the symbolic signing of your marriage certificate.
-Play exclusive feature music while you and your witnesses are signing the wedding testament.
+Play exclusive love music while you and your witnesses are signing the wedding testament.
 The right melody will energize you and your guests.

-• Tip 9 – Postlude
+• Tip 11 – Symbolic wedding ceremony order – Postlude

 The closing speech can also be magnified by atmospheric music.
 So, arrange for a choir or singer to perform.
 A musical intermezzo adds the finishing touch.
 Most importantly, it enhances your union when you walk up the aisle hand-in-hand.